JojoRoro/ha-openai-whisper-stt-api-batches/README.md

-# Whisper STT Cloud API integration for Home Assistant 🏠🎙️
+# Whisper STT Cloud API integration for Home Assistant 🏠🎙️ | Infomaniak Version

 This HA custom integration lets you use any compatible OpenAI API (OpenAI, GroqCloud, Mistral AI, others coming ...) for computing speech-to-text in cloud, reducing workload on Home Assistant server.

+This version adds support for asynchronous/batch-based STT providers such as **Infomaniak** by automatically polling for batch results when a `batch_id` is returned instead of an immediate transcription.

 ## Sources